WDMG-for-Windows/wdmg-core/README.md

 3. Agree to any UAC prompts if any show up
 4. Once you've chosen whether to keep the icon or not, click the button to start uninstallation
 5. Explorer will restart, and you've successfully uninstalled WDMG.

+**To download any prebuilt .wdmg files, [visit the WDMG Library](https://github.com/WDMG-for-Windows/wdmg-library)